benjaminion/upgrading-ethereum-book/src/book.md

     timestamp: uint64
     prev_randao: Bytes32
     suggested_fee_recipient: ExecutionAddress
+    withdrawals: Sequence[Withdrawal]  # [New in Capella]
 ```

-This class maps onto the Engine API's [`PayloadAttributesV1`](https://github.com/ethereum/execution-apis/blob/main/src/engine/paris.md#payloadattributesv1) class and is used when asking the execution client to start building an execution payload.
+This class maps onto the Engine API's [`PayloadAttributesV2`](https://github.com/ethereum/execution-apis/blob/main/src/engine/shanghai.md#payloadattributesv2) class and is used when asking the execution client to start building an execution payload.

 The `prev_randao` field is the beacon state's current [RANDAO](/part2/building_blocks/randomness) value, having been updated by the RANDAO reveal in the previous beacon block.
 It is made available to execution layer applications via the EVM's new [`PREVRANDAO`](https://eips.ethereum.org/EIPS/eip-4399) opcode.

 `suggested_fee_recipient` is the Ethereum account that any fee income from transaction tips should be sent to when the payload is executed (formerly known as the `COINBASE`).
 The execution client may override this if it has its own setting for fee recipient, hence "suggested".
 But allowing it to be set via the Engine API makes it possible for a beacon node hosting multiple validators to use a different fee recipient address for each validator, whereas setting it on the execution side would force them all to use the same fee recipient address.

+The `withdrawals` field was added in the [Capella upgrade](/part4/history/capella).
+It allows the consensus layer to pass a list of withdrawals to the execution layer to include in an execution payload.
+There will be at most [`MAX_WITHDRAWALS_PER_PAYLOAD`](/part3/config/preset#max_withdrawals_per_payload) of them.
+When the block containing the payload is processed, for each withdrawal, the amount will be deducted from validator's balance on the beacon chain, and will be added to the balance of the Ethereum account in the [`Withdrawal`](/part3/containers/dependencies#withdrawal) object's `ExecutionAddress` field.
+The `ExecutionAddress` is derived from the validator's [withdrawal credentials](/part3/config/constants#eth1_address_withdrawal_prefix).

 ### `PowBlock`